lucid-k/python/README.md

 8. Counts down from a particular number(timer).
 Shows a series.
 Counts the multiples of a number within a range.
 9. Login and access control simulator.
 Username and password check.
 Role based access.
 10. Game character status tracking.
 Uses bit flags to represent different conditions.
+11. Linux-style file permissions with bit shifting.Stores permissions as an integer.Check, add, remove and print permissions.

 ## Examples